How Battles Are Won

 The Battle Of Marathon

-In 500 BC the cities of Ionian Greece were under the control of the Achaemenid Persian Empire.
+In 500 BC the cities of Ionian Greece were under the control of the powerful Achaemenid Persian Empire.
 The citizens of some of these cities rebelled against their Persian appointed tyrants, and the governor of Miletus, Aristogoras, decided to appeal for help from the major Greek cities.
-You first of all approached Sparta where he was rebuffed but then travelled to Athens, which recently turned Democratic which was more open to appeals to help other Greeks achieve independence.
-The Athenians sent 20 ships across to Ionia and totally destroyed the major Persian city of Srdis but their enthusiasm soon petered out in the face of Persian power.
+He first of all approached Sparta where he was rebuffed but then travelled to Athens, which recently turned Democratic and was more open to appeals to help other Greeks achieve independence.
+The Athenians sent 20 ships across to Ionia and totally destroyed the major Persian city of Sardis but their enthusiasm soon petered out in the face of Persian power.
 The Persian emperor, Darius, however was not amused; he razed Miletus to the ground and vowed to punish the Athenians.
 Getting together a huge army and arranging for it to be provisioned was not an easy task in those days however, and it was nine years before he was ready for his invasion.

-The first attempt was a failure, since the storm destroyed most of the Persian fleet.
+The first attempt was a failure, since a storm destroyed most of the Persian fleet.
 A new fleet was created however and a decision was made to land at Marathon.
 The reason for this was that there was adequate room for a large camp, and a large plain which would be ideal terrain for the Persian cavalry, which was a major arm of the army.
 On the way they invested the city of Eritrea; this was betrayed by some of its own citizens and razed to the ground.
 All the surviving inhabitants were carried away into slavery.
 The Athenians saw what had happened to the city and, fearful that Athens itself could suffer the same fate, decided to march to Marathon to settle the matter there.